Speaking Springs Preserve

-Speaking Springs Preserve is a nature preserve in southeastern Utah noted for red rock canyons, spring-fed wetlands, and Indigenous cultural sites.
+Speaking Springs Preserve is a nature preserve in southeastern Utah with red rock canyons, spring-fed wetlands, and Indigenous cultural sites.
 Situated within Cottonwood Wash on the Colorado Plateau, the landscape contains cliff dwellings, stone granaries, and petroglyphs that reflect Ancestral Puebloan and Navajo presence, and it adjoins Bears Ears National Monument.
 The 415 acre preserve is owned and managed by The Wildlands Conservancy as part of its system of preserves.

 Geography

 Speaking Springs Preserve is situated within the Cottonwood Wash drainage of the Bears Ears National Monument.

 Its landscape features spring-fed wetlands, hanging gardens, and tall sandstone cliffs.

 Seasonal runoff from the Abajo Mountains maintains the riparian system and contributes to the canyon’s ecological diversity.

 Flora and fauna

 The riparian forests and hanging gardens support endemic plant species and migratory birds.

 The area functions as a wildlife corridor within the Colorado Plateau, though detailed species surveys have not yet been published.

-Restoration initiatives by the conservancy are intended to enhance these habitats and protect the springs.